sqlobject/sqlobject/docs/FAQ.rst

 `sqlbuilder.SQLExpression`.
 SQLExpression is a special class that overrides almost all Python magic methods and upon any operation instead of evaluating it constructs another instance of SQLExpression that remembers what operation it has to do.
-Similar to a symbolic algebra.
+This is similar to a symbolic algebra.
 Example:

    SQLExpression("foo") > 30